 Pending budget, students may have a teaching assistantship up to four semesters, including summers.
 Although the appointment is made for a full academic year, GTAs are subject to evaluation each semester.
 To be awarded a third semester of assistantship, a GTA must have completed at least 18 hours by the beginning of the third semester.

-If you are interested in becoming a GTA in the English program, submit a letter of application detailing academic and career achievements and goals, two letters of recommendation, and a writing sample to Professor Todd Richardson, English Graduate Program Head, University of Texas of the Permian Basin, 4901 East University Boulevard, Odessa, TX 79762-0001.
+If you are interested in becoming a GTA in the English program, submit a letter of application detailing academic and career achievements and goals, two letters of recommendation, and a writing sample to Professor Todd Richardson, Director of the Graduate English Program, University of Texas of the Permian Basin, 4901 East University Boulevard, Odessa, TX 79762-0001.
 Students applying for an assistantship also need to take the GRE exam and apply for entrance into the UTPB graduate school.
-The deadline for applications for Fall 2014 enrollment is ; positions will remain open until filled.
+The deadline for applications for Fall 2015 enrollment is ; positions will remain open until filled.

 In addition to graduate teaching assistantships, scholarships are also available.
 Students must have the application and original transcripts in the UTPB Admissions Office, as well as GRE/GMAT scores filed with Graduate Studies and Research.
 Students must also be accepted with regular or provisional status from the very first graduate level course in the program.